Know Your Product's True Impact.

 Impact Assessment (LCIA)

 Using established impact assessment methods (ReCiPe, CML, or ILCD as appropriate), we translate the inventory data into quantified environmental impacts across categories including global warming potential, water scarcity, land use, particulate matter formation, human toxicity, and fossil resource depletion.
-We present results both in absolute terms and normalised against sector benchmarks where available.

 Interpretation & Recommendations